-PCOD Treatment & Diagnostics in MRC Nagar, Chennai
+PCOD Diagnosis & Treatment in MRC Nagar, Chennai

 PCOD or polycystic ovarian disease is a hormonal disorder.
 Due to the formation of cysts, ovaries become larger and produce a large amount of androgen.
 Still, the exact cause of PCOD is unknown but early diagnosis provides you with relief, with risk factors such as type 2 diabetes, and heart diseases.
 You must consult a gynecologist near you.